Types of financial statements:

 4) Statement of changes in equity

 Changes in equity is the increase or decrease in the net assets of the entity.
-The statement of changes in equity tells users about the status of the owners’ equity at the beginning of the financial year, how it changed during the year, and the status of the equity at the end of the year.
+The statement of changes in equity tells users about the status of the owners’ equity at the beginning of the financial year, how it changed during the year and the status of the equity at the end of the year.
+It also indicates why owner’s equity has increased or decreased during that period.

 It helps users to identify the key factors responsible for changes in owners’ equity over the accounting period.

-It is helpful for shareholders because it provides great insights into the effects of business operations over their investment in a business.
+This statement is helpful for shareholders because it provides great insights into the effects of business operations on their investment in a business.

 - It shows the status of overall changes in owners’ equity.